The Mental Illnesses of Adolf Hitler and Winston Churchill

-The mental illnesses of Winston Churchill are:
+The mental illnesses of Winston Churchill were:

-- Bipolar disorder.
-Churchill’s doctor, Lord Moran, in his book, Winston Churchill: The Struggle for Survival, mentioned symptoms of depression and mania.
+- Bipolar disorder: Churchill’s doctor, Lord Moran, in his book, Winston Churchill: The Struggle for Survival, mentioned symptoms of depression and mania.

-- Depression.
-During what he called his “black dog” days, Churchill had decreased sleep, prolonged depression, little energy, overall disinterest, difficulty concentrating, and appetite loss.
+- Depression: During what he called his “black dog” days, Churchill had decreased sleep, prolonged depression, little energy, overall disinterest, difficulty concentrating, and appetite loss.

-- Suicidal.
-Churchill, aware of his suicidal tendencies, once said, “I don’t like standing near the edge of a platform when an express train is passing through.
+- Suicidal: Churchill, aware of his suicidal tendencies, once said, “I don’t like standing near the edge of a platform when an express train is passing through.
 I like to stand right back and if possible get a pillar between me and the train.
 I don’t like to stand by the side of a ship and look down into the water.
 A second’s action would end everything.
 A few drops of desperation.”

-- Bipolar IIB.
-Dr. Ronald R. Fieve, in his book Moodswing, diagnosed Winston Churchill based on interviews he had with his only son, Randolph Churchill.
+- Bipolar IIB: Dr. Ronald R. Fieve, in his book Moodswing, diagnosed Winston Churchill based on interviews he had with his only son, Randolph Churchill.
 Fieve diagnosed Churchill as Bipolar IIB, with the “B” referring to “beneficial” in reference to Churchill’s mood swings.
 Fieve said manic depressives such as Churchill’s category used their highs to benefit themselves, the family, and society.

-Mental Illness, good and bad
+Mental Illness, Good and Bad

 On the other hand, we must not forget that Churchill's mental illness was well suited during World War II when England, then the underdog, defeated Hitler after five years.
 His hardheadedness, which was due to his disorder, benefitted the Allies during World War II.
 A saner mind would have seen Britain’s disadvantages compared to Germany’s and decided to give up.
 It took the madness of Churchill to take Germany on, get the people to rally behind him, and win the war in five years.